 In some circumstances, courts in Virginia will not enforce a prenuptial agreement.
 For instance, if the marriage itself was void, the courts may not enforce all the terms of the prenuptial agreement.
 Additionally, if a party fails to provide their partner with a full disclosure their financial assets and property, the prenuptial agreement will not be enforced.

 There are several situations in which a prenuptial agreement may be important to consider.
 If one or both of the spouses have children from a prior relationship, a prenuptial agreement can help to protect the children from the prior relationship in the event of the death of their parent.
-If an individual has children from a prior relationship upon entering into a marriage, it can be important to secure certain financial rights in order to protect them with the help of qualified attorney Hope Rosen.
+If an individual has children from a prior relationship upon entering into a marriage, it can be important to secure certain financial rights in order to protect them with the help of a qualified Virginia prenuptial attorney.